 A total of 63 individuals were counted in 2016: 18 on tributaries of the Missouri and Lower Platte Rivers, 36 in the Little Blue River drainage, five on waterways between Lancaster and Johnson Cos, two near Peru, and two at Fontenelle Forest.

-Louisiana Waterthrushes leave early, often in mid- to late Jul, but generally in Aug, with few reports in Sep.
+Louisiana Waterthrushes leave early, often in mid- to late Jul, but generally by mid-Aug, with few reports in Sep.
 At Platte River SP in 2014, all adults had departed by 1 Sep.
-There is a later report 13 Sep 2014 Platte River SP, a juvenile with a drooping wing.

 Comments: The history of this species in Nebraska is inconsistent and poorly documented.
 Around 1900 it bred “rather commonly in suitable localities along the bluffs of the Missouri River at Omaha and Peru, and in Richardson Co” (Bruner et al 1904).
 Rapp et al (1958) echoed Bruner et al (1904) but added that it was a summer resident “as far west as Lincoln Co”, a statement with no supporting evidence, then or now; Tout (1947) listed it as a migrant.
 However, Johnsgard (1979) did not include Nebraska in this species’ Great Plains breeding range and in 1980 stated there was “no evidence of current breeding in the state” (Johnsgard 1980).
 By 2001, however, Sharpe et al (2001) considered Louisiana Waterthrush a “Rare regular breeder east” based on breeding records by Bedell (1982) and Grenon (1988), although Johnsgard (2009) did not include the species in the regular breeding range and did not mention any breeding records in Nebraska.
-Extensive field work from 2010 to date by Shari Schwartz, John Carlini, and Ross Silcock has revealed a significant population in the state, with an estimate in 2014-2017 of 37 active territories (see Summer), along with several nests found and numerous reports of adults feeding young (eBird.org, accessed April 2018).
-Recently, Johnsgard (2013) updated his account of the species, stating “Confirmed breeding during the atlasing years [Mollhoff 2001] was limited to Washington and Richardson counties … and breeding has been suggested or confirmed for Fontenelle Forest, Neale Woods and Platte River State Park”.
+Field work from 2010 to date by Shari Schwartz, John Carlini, Ross Silcock, Sam Manning, Joel Jorgensen, Stephen Brenner, and Gordon Warrick has revealed a significant population in the state, with an estimate in 2014-2022 of at least 76 active territories (see “Summer”), along with 10 nests found and numerous reports of adults feeding young (eBird.org, accessed Sep 2021).
+Johnsgard (2013) updated his account of the species, stating “Confirmed breeding during the atlasing years [Mollhoff 2001] was limited to Washington and Richardson counties … and breeding has been suggested or confirmed for Fontenelle Forest, Neale Woods and Platte River State Park”.